 The course is, by its very nature, a global diet of literature.
 In practice, that means an enormous variety of texts, curated by your teachers.
-You might look at King Lear, Coetzee's Disgrace, Chatwin's In Patagonia, Euripides' Medea, Soyinka's Death and the King's Horseman, but you are also likely to encounter living poets such as Kate Tempest and Carol Ann Duffy.
+You might look at King Lear, Coetzee's Waiting for the Barbarians, Spiegelman's graphic novel Maus, Sophocles' Antigone, Soyinka's Death and the King's Horseman, but you are also likely to encounter contemporary poets such as Jackie Kay and Carol Ann Duffy.